-- The DNA elements of teaching and learning (see above) shapes our whole school offer and aims to enable access to the curriculum and to high quality teaching for all. - Pennoweth School uses dyslexia friendly and autism friendly teaching and learning strategies throughout the school to ensure the progress of all pupils. - Careful planning ensures subjects are taught in a clear way with regular repetition, revisiting and opportunities to practise learning. - A variety of learning styles (auditory, visual, tactile, and kinaesthetic) are used and are represented in planning.
-Activities are planned to match individual learning styles. - > Lesson objectives are displayed. - There is a consistent approach to marking across the school.
-Where possible this is done live to enable children to respond and learn instantly. - Key vocabulary is displayed in classrooms. - A range of resources is easily accessible in each classroom. - Peer reviewing is used to ensure all children are involved in the marking process.
+- The DNA elements of teaching and learning (see above) shapes our whole school offer and aims to enable access to the curriculum and to high quality teaching for all. - Pennoweth School uses dyslexia friendly and autism friendly teaching and learning strategies throughout the school to ensure the progress of all pupils. - Careful planning ensures subjects are taught in a clear way with regular repetition, revisiting and opportunities to practise learning.
+The use of sticky knowledge supports this. - A variety of learning styles (auditory, visual, tactile, and kinaesthetic) are used and are represented in planning. - > Lesson objectives are displayed. - There is a consistent approach to marking across the school.
+Where possible this is done live to enable children to respond and learn instantly. - Key vocabulary is displayed in classrooms and at the start of each lesson. - A range of resources is easily accessible in each classroom. - Peer reviewing is used to ensure all children are involved in the marking process.

-- Class teachers and TAs share information about pupils to ensure that needs are met in the classroom. - Class teachers discuss lesson plans with TAs before the start of lessons to ensure that pupils have targeted support and provision where appropriate. - TAs make notes about pupil achievement, as the lessons progress, to feedback to the teacher. - Teaching assistants are used widely within the classroom to ensure the independence and progress of children with EHCPs but also to ensure all other children in the class are on task and understand the learning intention. - Teachers continually assess the understanding of the learning intention and address any misconceptions. - Class teachers/TAs work with small groups and individuals throughout the lessons to: - ✓ Ensure understanding - ✓ Accelerate progress - ✓ Keep pupils on task - ✓ Foster confidence and self-esteem. - ✓ Facilitate learning activities.
+- Class teachers and TAs share information about pupils to ensure that needs are met in the classroom. - Class teachers discuss lesson plans with TAs before the start of lessons to ensure that pupils have targeted support and provision where appropriate. - TAs make notes about pupil achievement, as the lessons progress, and feedback to the teacher. - Teaching assistants are used widely within the classroom to ensure the independence and progress of all children within the class including those with EHCPs or at SENK. - Teachers continually assess the understanding of the learning and address any misconceptions. - Class teachers/TAs work with small groups and individuals throughout the lessons to: - ✓ Ensure understanding - ✓ Support independent scaffolding - ✓ Accelerate progress - ✓ Keep pupils on task - ✓ Foster confidence and self-esteem. - ✓ Facilitate learning activities.

-Independent pupil learning is supported using a range of strategies including but not limited to:
+Independent pupil learning is supported using a range of scaffolding strategies including but not limited to: